TransforMap/data.transformap.co/CONTRIBUTING.md

 ## Miscellaneous

 Use the test suite!
 Run "npm test" after your changes.
+If you have a local CouchDB running, also run the integration tests: start API with: "npm start" in another terminal: "npm run integration"
+If some of the tests timeout on slow machines on the first run, just rerun them - they will be much faster on subsequent runs after everything is in memcache.

 Before commiting, run "npm run lint" to get warnings about your coding style.

+if you update do a new version, and it throws an Error like: Cannot find module '$newmodule', don't forget to run "npm install"

 ## file responsibilities